-There are a series of distinct steps in recognising new health technologies in the classification system.
+There are a series of distinct steps in recognising new health technologies in the classification system:

-The initial step is to introduce diagnosis or procedure codes in the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) classification system, which will allow the identification of new technologies in the activity and cost data provided to IHPA.

-Once the ICD-10-AM information is collected in the activity data sets and patient costing systems, IHPA may be able to assess if an adjustment to the pricing process is warranted.

-The activity and cost data is then used in the AR-DRG refinement process to determine if the new technology is sufficiently different from existing approaches to warrant a new DRG.
+- Introduction of diagnosis or procedure codes in the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) classification system, which allows identification of new technologies in the activity and cost data provided to IHPA. - IHPA to assess if an adjustment to the pricing process is warranted. - IHPA determines if the new technology is sufficiently different from existing approaches to warrant a new DRG.

-IHPA's high level classification development cycle is set out below (Figure 1) in reference to the hypothetical introduction of a new procedure code for admitted patients.
+The development cycle is set out in Figure 1 in reference to the hypothetical introduction of a new procedure code for admitted patients.